cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 We need to be able to process transactions and roll-back state updates if a transaction fails.
 This can be done in the following way: during transaction processing, we keep all state change requests (writes) in a `CacheWrapper` abstraction (as it's done today).
 Once we finish the block processing, in the `Endblocker`,  we commit a root store - at that time, all changes are written to the SMT and to the `SS` and a snapshot is created.

+### Committing to an object without saving it

+We identified use-cases, where modules will need to save an object commitment without storing an object itself.
+Sometimes clients are receiving complex objects, and they have no way to prove a correctness of that object without knowing the storage layout.
+For those use cases it would be easier to commit to the object without storing it directly.

 ## Consequences